Bigger doors. Bigger numbers. Less room for guessing.Underwrite your NOI, cap rate, and DSCR before you sit across from a broker.

 DSCR (Lender-Style)

-NOI ÷ annual debt service (P&I only).
+NOI ÷ annual debt service (P&I).

 Cap Rate